windmill-labs/windmilldocs/docs/integrations/selenium.md

 - Remove the `caddy` service
 - Remove the `windmill_worker` service (we will be running the worker's inside the `windmill_server`)

-it should look something like this
+It should look something like this

 ```yml
 version: '3.7'